Residents empowered to have a voice in flood monitoring research

 RISE’s soon-to-be-built green infrastructure – wetlands, biofiltration gardens – will benefit tremendously by being designed to account for the height water levels can reach, and how often it is expected to happen.
 But with construction still a few months away, Erich believes that the residents who invested their time and energies in to monitoring water levels each day should have access to the results they helped collect.

-When sharing the reports from the past two years back to the communities, Erich and the RISE team were touched by residents’ gratefulness at seeing the results for themselves.
+When sharing the reports presenting findings from the past two years back to the communities, Erich and the RISE team were touched by residents’ gratefulness at seeing the results for themselves.

 ‘There are so many wider benefits beyond feeling proud and happy that they contributed to this effort: this citizen science platform encouraged them to mobilise, organise themselves and make decisions; it created a shared identity that they had helped shape infrastructure for their community.